 As it turns out, it's simpler and quicker to get a lead than we thought.
+Of course it's important to focus on your marketing.
 You may have read an article we put up recently with Florist 2.0 about techniques we used to leave a wedding show with 100 consultations.
 At the wedding show this past weekend, we were trying several new techniques to see how they affected our pipeline of new customers.
 The most impressive change though wasn't even planned.

 Here's the tip: